-Brown and Storey were commissioned by the City of Toronto in 1991 to produce a typological classification of public open spaces in the downtown core.
+Brown + Storey Architects Inc. were commissioned by the City of Toronto in 1991 to produce a typological classification of public open spaces in the downtown core.
 ‘The Open Spaces of Toronto – A Classification’ encompasses:

 - developing definitions and criteria for each of seven types of open spaces by examining examples in detail in Toronto’s downtown core;

 - comparing these types to international examples drawn from local cities, North America, and internationally;

 - suggesting principles for the planning and design of individual sites for public space; and

 - recognizing networks and patterns of open spaces, and discovering ways of strengthening the existing systems.